jaanli/jaan.io/_posts/2014-01-18-princeton-pianos.md

 <figure>
 	<img src="images/pianochapel.jpg">
-	<figcaption>Piano D. The Steinway in the lecture room in the basement of the chapel.</figcaption>
+	<figcaption>Piano D: The Steinway in the lecture room in the basement of the chapel.</figcaption>
 </figure>

 <figure>